cyberCBM/ScPlayer/README.md

 ## Platforms
 All platforms supported by JUCE are will be also supported by CsPlayer.
 Currently these platforms include: Current Builds avaialble only for
 - Windows: 		Applications and VST/RTAS/NPAPI/ActiveX plugins can be built using MS Visual Studio.
 The results are all fully compatible with Windows XP, Vista or Windows 7.
-Planning builds to make avaialble for these platforms once we check on them.
 - Mac OS X: 	Applications and VST/AudioUnit/RTAS/NPAPI plugins with Xcode.
 - GNU/Linux: 	Applications and plugins can be built for any kernel 2.6 or later.
 - iOS: 			Native iPhone and iPad apps.
 - Android: 		Supported for 2.0 or above.

 ## Prerequisites